MicrosoftDocs/windows-dev-docs/hub/apps/how-tos/uno-multiplatform.md

 </Page>
 ```

+Launch the HelloWorld.Windows target.
+Observe that this WinUI app is identical to the previous tutorial.

+You can now build and run your app on any of the supported platforms.
+To do so, you can use the debug toolbar drop-down to select a target platform to deploy:

 * To run the **WebAssembly** (Wasm) head:
     - Right-click on the `HelloWorld.Wasm` project, select **Set as startup project**
     - Press the `HelloWorld.Wasm` button to deploy the app
     - If desired, you can use the `HelloWorld.Server` project as an alternative
 * To debug for **iOS**:
     - Right-click on the `HelloWorld.Mobile` project, select **Set as startup project**
-    - In the "Debug toolbar" drop-down, select an active iOS device (or the simulator if paired with a Mac):
+    - In the debug toolbar drop-down, select an active iOS device or the simulator.
+You'll need to be paired with a Mac for this to work.

       :::image type="content" source="images/hello-world/net7-ios-debug.png" alt-text="Visual Studio dropdown to select a target framework to deploy":::

     - Select an active device
 * To debug the **Android** platform:
     - Right-click on the `HelloWorld.Mobile` project, select **Set as startup project**
-    - In the **Debug toolbar** drop-down, select either an active Android device or the emulator
+    - In the debug toolbar drop-down, select either an active Android device or the emulator
         - Select an active device in the "Device" sub-menu
+* To debug on Linux with Skia GTK:
+    - Right-click on the `HelloWorld.Skia.Gtk` project, select **Set as startup project**
+    - Press the `HelloWorld.Skia.Gtk` button to deploy the app

 Now you're ready to start building your multi-platform application!